MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPFile.md

 ```

 ### -ThrowExceptionIfFileNotFound
-If provided in combination with -AsListItem, a Sytem.ArgumentException will be thrown if the file specified in the -Url argument does not exist.
+If provided in combination with -AsListItem, a System.ArgumentException will be thrown if the file specified in the -Url argument does not exist.
 Otherwise it will return nothing instead.

 ```yaml
 Type: SwitchParameter